fal-works/p5js-templates/docs/README.md

 - The `.vscode` directory contains configuration specific to [VS Code](https://code.visualstudio.com/).

-- Running Prettier and ESLint automatically is enabeld by `.vscode/settings.json`.
+- Each time you save the code you are editing, Prettier formats it and ESLint fixes some errors.
+This automatic behavior is enabled by `.vscode/settings.json`.
 You might also have your own settings that globally apply to all of your projects, but the local ones (in `.vscode` of each project) will override the global ones.

 - By the way VS Code has also its own default formatter.
 In many cases Prettier might be more useful but sometimes you might rather prefer the default one.